SaftIng/safting.github.io/doc/phpframework/backends.md

 ## ARC2

-For using the ARC2 backend you have to have a mysql database running.
+Saft supports ARC2 for storing RDF in a MySQL database.

+### Setup

+> TODO:
+> add link to examples
+> short description of how to setup

-The default credentials which Saft is trying to use are username, password and database name all set to `saft`.
+The default access credentials which Saft is trying to use are:

+- username: saft
+- password: saft
+- database: saft

 You can setup mysql accordingly with the following set of mysql commands:

     create user 'saft'@'localhost' identified by 'saft';
     create database saft;
     grant all privileges on saft.* to 'saft'@'localhost';

 you can execute those commands using the `mysql` commandline tool.
+Or you perhaps you want to use phpMyAdmin to create the user and a database.
+[Here](https://www.youtube.com/watch?v=lfjzAbaW32c) is a short youtube video how to accomplish that.

 > TODO
 >